Cut-Set Bounds on Network Information Flow: Comparison

 Now, we show that the functional dependence bound, Theorem~\ref{thm:mainresult1}, and the network sharing bound \cite{YanYan06}, Theorem~\ref{thm:NS bound}, are identical (restricting attention to three-layer networks).
-This also proves that Theorem~\ref{thm:mainresult2} (for independent sources) is better than the network sharing bound, since we have already shown it to be better than the functional dependence bound. \begin{theorem} For three-layer networks,
+This also proves that Theorem~\ref{thm:mainresult2} (for independent sources) is better than the network sharing bound.